coherence-community/coherence-demo/README.md

 1. Build and (optionally) push the sidecar Docker image

-   The Coherence Operator requires a sidecar Docker image to be built container the classes and configuration files required by this application.
+   The Oracle Coherence Operator requires a sidecar Docker image to be built container the classes and configuration files required by this application.

    Ensure that you have Docker running locally and issue the following: